 Explaining separation to your kids

 Separation is a distressing time for everyone involved, especially children.
 Part of helping children cope with the situation is how a parent breaks the news to them.
-It’s not easy for parents to talk about separation with children but it needs to be done.
+It’s not easy for parents to talk to children about separation but it needs to be done.

 Wait for the right time